artfuldev/steno.js/ReadMe.md

 Should be able to:

+* Quickly add dom elements or innerHTML to a document.
-* Can create quick clientside templates when done.
+* Create quick clientside templates when done.
-* Plans to extend to other engines like Handlebars.js
+* Extend to other engines like Handlebars.js.

 ##Goals